Celestone Phosphate Side Effects

 Generic Name: betamethasone

-Note: This page contains information about the side effects of betamethasone.
-Some of the dosage forms included on this document may not apply to the brand name Celestone Phosphate.
+Note: This document contains side effect information about betamethasone.
+Some of the dosage forms listed on this page may not apply to the brand name Celestone Phosphate.

 For the Consumer